paihari/syntropAI/documentation/03_01_ai-cloud-hub-legislative.md

 ## Introduced Legislative Knowledge

-As part of this exercise, the following **seven policy types** were introduced to shape the agent's behavior.
-These policies are defined in the following rule stores:
+As part of this exercise, the following **seven policy types** were introduced to shape agent behavior and enforce operational boundaries.

+> These policies are maintained in a **simple, human-readable format and grammar** — making them transparent, easy to review, and adaptable by non-technical stakeholders such as CISOs, FinOps teams, and Enterprise Architects.

+The policies are defined within the following **rule stores**:

 - **CISO Rule Store**: [technical/legislative/ciso-rule-store/rule-book.txt](../technical/tools/ciso-rule-store/rule-book.txt)
   Contains security and compliance policies, such as enforcing private subnets and tagging requirements.